 ILL is a service provided by the Kettering University Library for obtaining materials that are not available in the Kettering University Library collections.
 All polices governing Interlibrary Loan procedures are based on the National Interlibrary Loan Code.

 Interlibrary Loan is available to currently enrolled students, faculty, and staff.
-ILL services are not available to alumni, courtesy card patrons, FOLA members, or company sponsoring employees.
-Genesee County residents may use Interlibrary Loan at the Genesee District Library.
+ILL services are not available to alumni, courtesy card patrons, Friends of the Library & Archives (FOLA) members, or company sponsoring employees.
+Genesee County residents with a local library card may use Interlibrary Loan at the Genesee District Library.

 There are three ways to request materials through ILL:

-Request forms are available outside the ILL Office and at the library Information Desk
+- Request forms are available outside the ILL Office and and the Information Desk

 Use ILL to request a book or article that is not available from the Kettering University Library collections.
-Please check the online catalog and/or the library's databases page before submitting an ILL request.
+Please check the online catalog and/or the library's database page before submitting an ILL request.

-- Generally, most material not available in the Kettering University Library collections
+- Most articles and books not available in the Kettering University Library collections

 - Some dissertations and thesis